80 Personal Finance Tips and Tools That Will Help You Build Wealth

-Staying financially fit is right up there with physical exercise.
-It’s a challenge - and when you do it, there’s a big payoff.
+Knowing the best personal finance tips is essential to getting in financial shape.
+Staying financially fit is a challenge - and when you do it, there’s a big payoff.
 You’ll feel healthier, happier, and more grounded as you move through your week, month, and year.

 Although saving for retirement, paying down debt, and sticking to a personal budget might not be on your list of the most exciting things to do - starting with a handful of manageable fixes can help you bite off more complex projects down the line.

 Below are 80 personal finance tips you can use every day to help keep you on track to meet your personal finance goals.

 If you have trouble remembering important financial tasks, creating a financial calendar with all the important financial dates and deadlines is essential.
 If you are someone who is always on the go, download a reminder app on your iPhone or Android.

 Mint has a feature where you can add your bills and their due dates, and they'll email you notifications if a bill's due date is coming up.